 1. Gurez Valley, Kashmir

-Surreal landscapes, cool air, breathtaking backdrops, and the sound of gushing river are commonplace in Gurez Valley.
+Surreal landscapes, cool air, breathtaking backdrops, and the sound of gushing rivers are commonplace in Gurez Valley.
 The regular sight of shepherds and fields feels like a scene out of Bambi.
-Its strategic location right below the ‘Line of Control’ makes the valley one of the most protected land in India.
-And yes, with continuous vigilance and constant patrolling, it is safe to go there.
+Its strategic location right below the ‘Line of Control’ makes the valley one of the most protected lands in India.
+And yes, with continuous vigilance and constant patrolling, it is very convenient to go there.

 2. Phugtal Gompa, Jammu & Kashmir

 Possibly the remotest monastery in Asia, Phugtal Gompa is a striking attraction set in the mountain cave in Zanskar.
-As you climb up the tall mountains, you see the spectacular views of the Tsarap River.
+As you climb up the tall mountains, you see the spectacular views of the Tsarap River, making it one of the best unexplored places in North India.
 There is no road which leads to this house of peace.
-You need to trek for a day or two to reach this unseen place in India.
+You need to trek for a day or two to reach this unseen place.

 3. Chopta, Uttarakhand